andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 <hr>

-### Step 4: How to add additional JWT validation for the 'audience' claim
+### Step 4: JWT validation for the 'audience' claim

 Implementing an additional token validator is quite easy, you just have to implement the provided interface _OAuth2TokenValidator_.